Cal Raleigh Player Props: Mariners vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.55 team ERA that ranks 23rd across all league pitching staffs.
+- The White Sox have a 4.50 team ERA that ranks 21st among all MLB pitching staffs.

-- White Sox pitchers combine to surrender the second-most home runs in baseball (98 total, 1.4 per game).
+- White Sox pitchers combine to allow 99 total home runs at a clip of 1.4 per game (third-most in baseball).

-- Giolito makes the start for the White Sox, his 15th of the season.
-He is 5-4 with a 3.54 ERA and 84 strikeouts through 81 1/3 innings pitched.
+- Lynn (4-7) takes the mound for the White Sox in his 15th start of the season.
+He's put together a 6.75 ERA in 77 1/3 innings pitched, with 86 strikeouts.

-- In his last time out on Sunday against the Miami Marlins, the right-hander threw seven innings, allowing one earned run while surrendering six hits.
+- In his last appearance on Wednesday, the righty tossed five innings against the Los Angeles Dodgers, allowing four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.